CUBA: Jewish Life, Culture, Art, Music & More…

 After breakfast, check out of our Havana hotel and depart for another day of rural Cuba settings.

 We stop mid-day in Santa Clara.
-Santa Clara is perhaps most famous has being the location of the last battle of the Revolution between Che’s troops and those of Battista.
+Santa Clara is very famous, being the location of the last battle of the Revolution between Che’s troops and those of Battista.
 There is a monument in Santa Clara in memory of Che.

 From Santa Clara, we continue on to Trinidad, a UNESCO World Heritage Site.
 A meticulously well-preserved Spanish colonial city, with its rich architecture, cobblestone streets, palaces and plazas, it is sometimes referred to as the “museum city” of Cuba.